Printing with accounting for CUPS

 %%[ PrinterError: reason ]%%

-where reason is often Out Of Paper
+where reason is often Out Of Paper, Cover Open, or

-Miscellaneous Error
+Miscellaneous Error.

 The PostScript program itself can also generate output using

-operator.
+the PostScript print operator.
 Such output should not be

 interpreted by the program driving the printer; instead it